Peloponnese Road Trip Itinerary

 Planning a Peloponnese Road Trip Route

-The Peloponnese region is a large peninsula in south west Greece which is accessed form the mainland in the east and via a bridge to the north.
+The Peloponnese region is a large peninsula in south-west Greece which is accessed from the mainland in the east and via a bridge to the north.
 It makes for a perfect looped road trip starting and ending in Athens and takes in all the major sights, including 5 UNESCO World Heritage Sites, scenic seaside towns and the island of Zakynthos, home of the ridiculously beautiful shipwreck beach!
 There are lots of accommodation options in the Peloponnese, ranging from luxury hotels to fantastic holiday apartments.
-We used and recommend booking.com for accommodation as it has an amazing range of options and offers the best prices we could find in Greece – you can check Peloponnese hotel prices here.
+We used and recommend booking.com for accommodation as it has an amazing range of options and offers the best prices we could find in Greece.

 Most Peloponnese road trips start and end in Athens and we recommend setting aside a few days at either end to explore the city.
 The itinerary below starts in Nafplio but, given it’s a loop to and from Athens, it works in reverse as well – if you prefer to start in Delphi and flip the itinerary around this will work perfectly as well!